 The first event held by The Toronto Comic Jam — originally “A Toronto Comic Jam” before morphing into the current name — was conducted by founder Dave Howard in November of 1996 at Frank Nevada’s Tune Saloon on the main floor of the old El Mocambo.
 After over a year of holding the comic jams at El Mocambo, the group relocated to The Cameron House as their primary meeting place.

-Howard recalls what this first event looked like with great clarity, describing the music of Johnny Borah and Frank Nevada’s open-mic night and the sounds of Roger Ramjet cartoons playing on a television set in the corner of the room.
+Howard recalls what this first event looked like with great clarity, describing the music of Johnny Borra and Frank Nevada’s open-mic night and the sounds of Roger Ramjet cartoons playing on a television set in the corner of the room.

 “The whole process started [with] these parties, and then Rupert Bottenberg said, ‘Let’s have this in a bar and make it an event,’” said Howard.
 “It was quite the spectacle.
 And of course, they would produce a book at the end and then share it around.
 I think that was key to Rupert’s comic jam.”